menu icon

 Meal prep and storing suggestions

-Freezing – Freeze for up to 3 months in airtight glass jars, leaving space for expansion.
-Thaw overnight in the fridge before enjoying!
+• Freezing - Freeze in airtight jars for up to 3 months, leaving some space at the top for expansion.
+Thaw overnight in the fridge before serving.

 Save this recipe!